suman71/minimal-mistakes/_posts/2017-05-24-sustainable-water-resource-management-progressing-fast.md

 ---
+layout: single
 title: "Sustainable water resource management progressing fast in Barind area"
-last_modified_at: 2017-05-24T16:20:02-05:00
-layout: single
 author_profile: true
 excerpt:"An initiative has been taken to promote integrated water resource management in the Barind area in order to reduce its existing water-stressed condition."
 header: